ut2310/memory_management_take_home/README.md

 - `create_file`, `modify_code`, `read_file_contents`
 - `query_codebase`
 - Integration method calls
+- etc

-Each tool execution generates results that consume tokens.
+Each tool execution generates results that consumes the token space within the prompt.
+We want a system that allows the agent to, much like a human, remove information from immediate information as it's less needed, add stored information back into context in the future as needed, etc.

+Your goal is to understand how the tool calls for our DevOps agent work, understand how the current method of memory management works, improve the method in some set of ways, implement some level of evaluation to the best of your ability to demonstrate that your method was an actual improvement over the current setup.

 The system uses:
 - **Neo4j graph database** for storing tool results and relationships
-- **LLM summarization** (GPT-4o-mini) for compressing tool results
+- **LLM summarization** for compressing tool results
 - **Token counting** (tiktoken) for memory tracking
 - **Compression/expansion** for managing what's visible vs. stored

-Current performance on example data:
-- Original: 2,694 tokens
-- Basic compression: 101 tokens (96.3% reduction)

 ## Codebase Structure